terminalcloud/apps/docs/opencart.md

 # **OpenCart** Terminal.com Snapshot
-*Fast, resposive and easy to use e-commerce platform*
+*Fast, responsive and easy to use e-commerce platform*
 ---

 ## About OpenCart